 Meet the Authors

-SAP Security Patch Day delivers monthly Security Notes covering vulnerabilities across SAP applications, platforms, and technical foundations.
+SAP Security Patch Day provides a monthly release of Security Notes addressing vulnerabilities across SAP applications, platforms, and technical layers.

-Not every update carries the same risk; real exposure depends on configuration, authorization design, and response discipline.
+Not every note carries the same risk; real exposure depends on configuration, authorization design, and how quickly vulnerabilities are prioritized and remediated.

 SAP Security Patch Day is a fixed point in the monthly operating cycle for SAP customers.
 On the second Tuesday of each month, SAP publishes Security Notes addressing vulnerabilities across core, supporting, and legacy systems.